Meet Adi Regev, Global Retail Innovation Lead in Israel at Unilever.

 He believes that innovation should be fueled by constant learning, looking for inspiration in other industries, and focusing on the next possible innovation.
 He calls it “staying beyond the curve.”

-In the Everyday Innovation miniseries, we discover inspirations and insights from global innovators who shape how we live and do things today.
+In the Disruption Insights series, we discover inspirations and insights from global innovators who shape how we live and do things today.
 True innovation doesn’t happen as an overnight breakthrough — it’s an ongoing process of constant trial and error done by teams and organizations who strive to solve real human problems.
 Adi Regev is one of the people who push those ideas forward, making things possible.

 To decide which ideas to invest time and resources in, I always split them into three different levels of innovation: breakthrough innovation, incremental innovation, and variant innovation.
 For me, variant innovation is an improvement of an existing innovative product or service which consumers are looking for at the moment and it answers their current needs.